Cecouuu/Mini-Practice-Projects/README.md

 # In progress:

 # Future projects:
-- weather app by API.
+- Weather app by API.
 - Password generator (PHP).
 - Live Greeting (JS)
+- Counter for symbols (JS)

 Note: Added JS to learning practice and started to practice it more.
 To do: fix the files